universitytheater/utheater.github.io/_pages/get-involved-actors.md

 #### What can I expect at callbacks?
-Callbacks can be whatever the directing team wants and often varies.
+Callbacks often varies based on the directing team.
 You could read scenes with other people, do acting/movement exercises, sing or play music, etc. You will be told in your scheduling email what you'll be expected to read and do.

 #### How will I know if I'm cast?